 Grade 2 vs.Grade 5

 There are few but very important differences between these 2 grades of Titanium.
 The first and most important one is their strength.

 Grade 2 is a commercially pure Titanium, while Grade 5 is mixed with Aluminum and Vanadium.
 The latter can be more than 3 times stronger than the former, and is the most widely used grade of this metal/alloy.
 It can also withstand higher temperatures than Grade 2.
 It is also because of this strength that

 Grade 5 has “self-healing” properties.
 If you get scuffs or scratches on your watch, they will slowly disappear as the unoxidized portions of Titanium will create a grey patina upon contact with air.
 A neat trick that Grade 2 versions cannot claim!
 This means no additional coating is needed when treating this metal.

-Time to get hyped, because namokiMODS is releasing not one, but two new Titanium Seiko cases very soon!
-We can’t share a lot of details at this time, but what we can confirm right now are the two styles of the upcoming cases.
+Time to get hyped, because namokiMODS has releasing not one, but two new Titanium Seiko cases!
 Both Grade 5.
 Both awesome.

 We hope you’re excited modfam!
 Happy modding!